kamskanagi/Utilities/Python and Mysql.md

-# Tutorial: Working with MySQL in Python
+# Working with MySQL in Python

-In this tutorial, we will cover the basics of working with MySQL in Python using the `mysql.connector` library.
+Here, we will cover the basics of working with MySQL in Python using the `mysql.connector` library.
 We will learn how to connect to a MySQL database, create tables, insert data, perform queries, and modify tables.
 By the end of this tutorial, you should have a good understanding of how to interact with a MySQL database in Python.

 ### Prerequisites:
 - MySQL Server installed and running on your local machine.